springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

 Please cite the book if using these algorithms.

-If you use EoN, please `leave a note here`_ so that **I can get promoted / get funding**.
+If you use EoN, please
+- cite the
+`Journal of Open Source Software publication <https://doi.org/10.21105/joss.01731>`_
+- `leave a note here`_

-Or just do it because it makes me happy when people use the software.
-And a happy developer will work to improve the software.
+This helps me **get promoted / get funding**, and it makes me happy when people use the software.
+A happy developer whose job prospects are improving because of all the people using the software will work to improve the software.

 For simulations, we assume that input networks are **NetworkX** graphs; see https://networkx.github.io/